All children experience abundant, positive, language-rich social interactions with caregivers, educators, and peers.

 • Ferst Foundation for Childhood Literacy: FFCL provides books for local communities to prepare all Georgia children ages 0-5 for reading and learning success.

-• Georgia Public Library Directory: Use this search tool to find a public library near you.
+• Georgia Public Library Services: Use this search tool to find a public library near you.

 • Great Start Georgia: Parents expecting a baby or families with young children can learn about all the services in their community they can turn to when needed.